Hacker0x01/docs.hackerone.com/docs/programs/single-sign-on-sso-via-saml.md

 4. Click **Save**.

+After the alternative certificate has been configured, users will be able to authenticate through the new SAML certificate.

-You can choose to make your alternative certificate to become your primary by clicking **Promote alternative certificate to primary certificate**.
+When the primary certificate isn't used anymore, you can promote the alternative certificate to the primary by clicking **Promote alternative certificate to primary certificate**.
+This will enable your primary certificate to be replaced with the alternative.

 ![authentication settings page with alt certificate configured](./images/alt-certificate-3.png)